TomHazellCov/D1-Project-2-2016/README.md

 # Bargain Hunt
 Developed by: Edvinas Kilbauskas, Zac Davies, Kelly Sam, Hend Almalik, Tom Hazell, Alex Stacey

+TABLE OF CONTENTS:

+1) ABOUT
+2) HOW TO USE GITHUB
+3) NAMING CONVETNIONS

 HOW TO USE GITHUB:

 If you want to submit a change you have to: